toadlyBroodle/spam-bot-3000/README.md

 - facebook
 	- zero reliance on proprietary facebook APIs and their inherent limitations
 	- Selenium GUI browser agent
-	- scrape public and private user profiles for keywords
+	- scrape public and private user profiles for keywords using AND, OR, NOT operators
 		- note: access to private data requires login to authorized account with associated access
-	- scrape public and private group feeds for keywords
+	- scrape public and private group feeds for keywords using AND, OR, NOT operators

 ## dependencies
 - install dependencies you probably don't have already, errors will show up if you're missing any others